tungatarov/web-quiz-engine/README.md

 # Web Quiz Engine

-This project is a multi-user web service for creating, getting and solving quizzes using REST API.
+This project is a multi-user web service for creating, getting and solving quizzes using REST API, an embedded database, security, and other technologies.
+Concentrated on the server side ("engine") with no user interface at all.
+The stages of the project are described in terms of a client-server model, where the client can be a browser, a curl tool, a REST client (like a postman), or something else.
-Quizzes are stored in 'h2' database.

 Requirements
 ------------